craigthings/alpha-jpeg/README.md

 # Alpha JPEG - Images with transparency using JPEG compression.

+Create your own Alpha JPEGs here: [https://craigathook.github.io/alpha-jpeg/](https://craigathook.github.io/alpha-jpeg/)

+Alpha JPEGs contain both the visible pixels and transparent pixels.
+Alpha JPEGs, when loaded using the Alpha JPEG loader, appear like PNGs but take advantage of JPEG compression.

-Alpha JPEG is currently made up of two parts.
+Alpha JPEG is made up of 3 parts.

-1. A **Photoshop Action** that converts a PNG into an "Alpha JPEG".
-This is a JPEG that contains both the visible pixels and transparent pixels.
+1. The [Alpha JPEG Generator](https://craigathook.github.io/alpha-jpeg/).
+Use it to create Alpha JPEGs.
+Drop a PNG, adjust the quality and download your Alpha JPEG.
 2. A **JavaScript library** for loading the Alpha JPEG image.
 The javascript contains a loader that loads the Alpha JPEG and converts it into a transparent image in the DOM.
+2. A **Photoshop Action** that converts a PNG into an "Alpha JPEG" in Adobe Photoshop.
+This is useful for making mangual adjustments.

 # Setup